mariabohorquez/jekyll-now/_posts/2018-01-14-Arch-Linux-Cheatsheet.md

 sudo paccache -r
 # leaving only 1
 sudo paccache -rk 1
+# if you want free space with desperation.
+WARNING this erases all the cache
+sudo pacman -Scc
 ```

 - Knowing how much space is being used by the cache